nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 [^science]: The benefits of regular work, and in particular spaced repetition, have been [thoroughly researched and reproduced across a wide variety of domains](https://gwern.net/spaced-repetition#literature-review).
 It is one of those few things having to do with the human brain that have actually been *proven* to work.

-To use it, you break the knowledge you want to remember into cards that are each a simple pass/fail task (i.e., "What is the French for butter?" / "Beurre").
-You add the cards to your implementation of choice (I will give you various options later in this guide), and it will ask you about them at regular intervals.
+To use it, you break the knowledge you want to remember into cards that are each a simple pass/fail task (i.e., "What is the French for butter?" / "Beurre"), add the cards to your implementation of choice (I will give you various options later in this guide), and it will ask you about them at regular intervals.
-If you fail, it will ask you again soon.
-If you succeed, it will take a little more time before asking you again so that you don't waste time reviewing easy cards too often[^efficient].
+If you fail, it will test you again soon.
+If you succeed, it will take a little more time before testing you again so that you don't waste time reviewing easy cards too often[^efficient].

 [^efficient]: This is a *key* advantage of the method.
 It is very efficient and lets you make the most out of your practice time.